83328/gyro_games/README.md

 	Classic paddle-vs-paddle demo — each phone controls a paddle angle or position depending on the mode.
 Good for quick one-on-one testing.
 -->
 - **Blob-eat**
-	Four-player arena where blobs grow by eating smaller blobs.
+	Arena where blobs grow by eating smaller blobs.
 Includes AI neutrals, display-area smoothing for nicer growth animations, and simple collision/eat rules.

 - **Turtle-style racer**
-	Small race demos where players 'pedal' by moving the phone.
-Multiple lane support and finish-line detection make these quick party games.
+	Small racing game where players 'pedal' by moving the phone.
+Multiple lane support and finish-line detection makes this an easy party game.

 - **Sumo Arena**
 	Small arena where players control their sumo wrestlers to push each other out of the ring.
 Fun for quick matches and testing balance.